Skip to main content

 Total Airbnb-specific costs: 2,185 euros (conservative estimate).
 Net revenue before tax falls to 6,365 euros.
 For a traditional furnished rental, after deducting standard expenses (condominium fees, property tax, PNO, rental management, vacancy, maintenance), net revenue approaches 8,200 euros.
 Traditional rental wins by 1,835 euros/year, or more than 150 euros/month, for incomparably less mental load and time management.
 No cleaning coordination, no check-in/check-out management, no guest communication, no complaint handling, no laundry service.

-Furnished tourist rental income falls under the BIC (Industrial and Commercial Profits) category.
-Two tax regimes coexist, and the choice between them has a considerable impact on net-net yield.
+This income falls under the BIC (Industrial and Commercial Profits) category, and the choice between the two regimes has a considerable impact on net-net yield.

 If the studio is classified as tourist accommodation (visit by an approved body, cost 200-400 euros, criteria grid covering furniture and equipment quality), the deduction rises to 50%.
 Taxable income drops to 4,275 euros, tax to 2,018 euros, and net-net yield to 4,347 euros, or 1.70%.
 Slightly better, but still well below a traditional furnished rental under the LMNP regime.